Call us for a quote today on

 In the UK, flooding normally occurs for two reasons:

 Historically, it was very difficult to find a reasonably priced home insurance policy if your house had previously been hit by a flood.
-Flood Insurance is a way that homeowners in these areas can keep their homes covered without breaking the bank thanks to Flood Re.
+Now, Flood Insurance is a means by which homeowners in these areas can keep their homes covered without breaking the bank, and it’s all thanks to Flood Re.
+So, let’s find out more…

 What is Flood Re?

-Since 2016, Flood Re helps insurance providers offer more affordable flood insurance policies by topping up the extra cost with government funds on your behalf.
+Since 2016, Flood Re has helped insurance providers offer more affordable flood insurance policies by topping up the extra cost with government funds on your behalf.

 Under the scheme, your insurer claims back a portion of what they spend when there’s a successful claim for flood damage, which is taken from the Flood Re fund.
 Please note that Flood Re is not available for let properties.